Black Sheep Gathering

 00. FOR SALE ONLY (see description below)

 1. FIVE MOST VALUABLE FLEECES FOR HANDSPINNING FROM A SINGLE PRODUCER.
-Each fleece will be judged in strength, elasticity, uniformity, breed characteristics, cleanliness and spinning quality.
+Each fleece will be judged in strength, elasticity, uniformity, section characteristics, cleanliness and spinning quality.
 Exhibitor must preselect and indicate with an * in the class column, the five fleeces to be judged.
 A one-time fee of $10 is required.

 SHEEP SHOW